nutanix-japan/nai-llm/docs/sizing/sizing.md

 - Data transfer requirements (model updates, inference requests)
 - Bandwidth and latency requirements
 - Scalability and future growth needs

-### AI Tasks and Common Application Use Cases

-LLMs are versatile and can be employed in a wide range of AI tasks and applications, including:

-1. **Natural Language Processing (NLP)**: Language translation, text summarization, sentiment analysis, question answering, and text generation.

-2. **Conversational AI**: Building chatbots, virtual assistants, and dialogue systems for customer service, e-commerce, and personal assistance.

-3. **Content Creation**: Generating creative content such as articles, stories, scripts, and marketing copy.

-4. **Code Generation**: Assisting developers by generating code snippets, suggesting improvements, and explaining code functionality.

-5. **Multimodal AI**: Combining language models with computer vision and speech recognition for tasks like image captioning, video understanding, and audio transcription.

-6. **Scientific Research**: Analyzing and summarizing large volumes of scientific literature, assisting in hypothesis generation, and supporting drug discovery efforts.

 ## Best Practices for Sizing and Optimizing Modern LLM Models